Excitons in mesoscopically reconstructed moir\'e heterostructures

-All the above features manifest consistently across all samples of our studies (see Supplementary Information for other samples).
+All the above features manifest consistently across all samples of our studies (see Supplementary Notes~1 and 3 for other samples).
 The key to the understanding of such drastic spatial variations in the PL characteristics of interlayer excitons is provided by mesoscopic reconstruction.
 To visualize the phenomena of micron-scale reconstruction in our samples, we performed secondary electron imaging in scanning electron microscopy (SEM)~\cite{Andersen2021}.
-The respective SEM images of H- and R-stacked HBL near the triangle tip and edge, shown in the top and bottom panels of Fig.~\ref{fig1}d with stacking-sensitive contrast (see also Supplementary Fig.~1 and 2), provide evidence for the formation of large domains of one atomic registry separated by thin lines of domain walls.
+The respective SEM images of H- and R-stacked HBL near the triangle tip and edge with stacking-sensitive contrast (Fig.~\ref{fig1}f,g and see also Supplementary Note~1) provide evidence for the formation of large domains of one atomic registry separated by thin lines of domain walls.
 The domain networks observed in different samples exhibit common patterns on the mesoscopic scale: large, micron-sized two-dimensional (2D) domains at HBL tips and edges are surrounded by elongated one-dimensional (1D) stripes that merge in the sample core into a network of finely structured domains with dimensions well below $100$~nm, forming quasi zero-dimensional (0D) arrays with hexagonal and triangular tiling for H and R stackings.